• Skip to primary navigation

 Step One: Purchase Materials And Get Materials Ready For Your Project

-- You can purchase through the links above or from your local hardware store like Lowes and Home Depot.
+1. You can purchase through the links above or from your local hardware stores like Lowes and Home Depot.

 Step Two: Prepping The Existing Bifold Doors